rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### IOP of proximity

-**In plain words:** a game where the verifier reads a few sealed entries and rejects lists that have many errors.
+**In plain words:** An IOP of proximity is a game in which the verifier reads a few sealed entries and rejects any list that has many errors.

 **Precisely:** An interactive protocol in which the prover commits to words, the verifier sends random challenges and reads a few entries, and soundness is required only against words that are [$$\delta$$-far](#proximity): codewords always pass, far words almost never do.